UK's Harry and Meghan to drop titles and retire as working royals

 “I recognize the challenges they have experienced as a result of intense scrutiny over the last two years and support their wish for a more independent life.”

 The queen said she was “particularly proud” of how quickly Meghan had become one of the family.
-The couple married in May 2018 in a lavish ceremony at her home in Windsor Castle, west of London.
+The couple married in May 2018 in a lavish ceremony at her home in Windsor Castle, west of London in front of a global TV audience of millions.

-Harry will remain a prince and the couple will keep their titles of Duke and Duchess of Sussex as they begin a new life split between North America and Britain.
-Meghan is currently in Canada with Archie and Harry is expected to join her soon.
+Harry will remain a prince and the couple will keep their titles of Duke and Duchess of Sussex as they begin a new life split between North America and Britain, but they will not take part in any future ceremonial events or royal tours.

+Royal commentators said it amounted to an “abdication” from the royal family and showed that under the warm words, the queen had taken a firm and decisive line.

+“It is harder to think of a much cleaner break than this.
+Harry and Meghan are still members of the Royal Family, but they are effectively no longer royal”, the BBC’s royal correspondent, Jonny Dymond, said.

 A palace spokeswoman said the couple would no longer receive public money and that they would repay the cost of refurbishing their cottage in Windsor, which official figures show amounted to 2.4 million pounds ($3.1 million).